Distinct society: The 1995 referendum and beyond

 In the run-up to the 1995 Quebec referendum, Prime Minister Jean Chrétien opposed recognition of Quebec's distinct society until he reversed himself shortly before the independence vote.
 However, Ontario Premier Mike Harris refused to support a constitutional amendment on the matter.
 A House of Commons resolution did endorse recognition of Quebec's distinct society.
 That recognition asked institutions of government "to take note of this recognition and be guided in their conduct accordingly."

 Since the death of the Meech and Charlottetown accords, the use of the expression has faded, replaced within Quebec with the term nation to describe Quebec, its people, and its state.
 On November 27, 2006, the federal House of Commons also voted to recognize the Québécois as a nation within Canada.
 As only a motion of the House, it is not legally binding.

+Subsequent events

+In 2021, François Legault's Coalition Avenir Québec government in Quebec proposed to amend the Charter of the French Language and the provincial constitution to more strongly entrench French as the sole official language.
+In response to this, the Bloc Québécois initiated a motion in the House of Commons endorsing the constitutionality of Legault's initiatives and reasserting Quebecers' nationhood.
+The Commons passed the motion 281–2, with 36 abstentions.

 Other euphemisms used mainly by federalist nationalists and federalists outside Quebec are different or unique society.
 The Calgary Declaration of 1997, for example, describes Quebec as "unique".